SethMMorton/natsort/docs/source/howitworks.rst

 It turns out that locale-aware sorting groups numbers in the same way as turning on *GROUPLETTERS* and *LOWERCASEFIRST*.
-The trick is you have to apply :func:`locale.strxfrm` only to non-numeric characters otherwise numbers won't be parsed properly, so it must be applied as part of the :func:`coerce_to_int`/:func:`coerce_to_float` functions in a manner similar to :func:`groupletters`.
+The trick is that you have to apply :func:`locale.strxfrm` only to non-numeric characters; otherwise, numbers won't be parsed properly.
+Therefore, it must be applied as part of the :func:`coerce_to_int`/:func:`coerce_to_float` functions in a manner similar to :func:`groupletters`.